ManuRua/feeder-service/README.md

 # Deporvillage - Go TCP API - **Feeder Service (product SKU)**

-This repository contains the code examples used on the technical test for Deporvillage.
+This repository contains the code for the technical test for Deporvillage.

 This documentation could be accessed in a [Notion page](https://manurua.notion.site/Technical-Test-Deporvillage-885b3520a43b488992dc7ac0bd061e3f).